OutcastPirate/TerminalScrabble/documentation.md

         - both bots' and players' names have to be unique

+### Bot Usage

+    It is possible to start a game with just bots playing.

+    In order to add a bot choose option 'b'.

+    Bots are named by players.

+    After every move of a bot, the game will display the gameBoard for the players to view.

 ## Main Game course

     At the beggining of the game, each player is assigned 7 letter tiles from the tiles' pool.